crsolver/goduz/README.md

 ```bash
 git clone https://github.com/andresgamboaa/guidot.git
 ```
+Copy the guidot folder to your project.
-Copy the guidot folder to your project and enable the Guidot, Gui and Utils singletons (Autoload)
+Copy the guidot folder to the addons folder of your project.
+Enable this addon within the Godot settings: Project > Project Settings > Plugins

 # Contributing to this project
 In case you want to suggest improvements to this addon or fix issues, feel free to raise a pull request or raise an issue.